nickfargo/state/src/state.coffee.md

 ### [Supporting classes](#state--supporting-classes)

-These are keyed here as a placeholder, and will be valued by the respective constructors after they are created.
+These are keyed here as a placeholder, and will be valued at the end of this class definition with a forward import.

       Expression: null
       Content: null